Internet Sharing

 systemctl restart usb-moded

-If you are not able to a) connect to the hotspot with a computer or another peripheral device or if b) the Internet connection fails even though the local WLAN connection works, please consider the following:
+If you are not able to connect to the WLAN hotspot or to the tethering modem with a computer or another peripheral device please consider the following items:

 If this does not help you in getting connected to the Internet, then consider contacting your mobile operator (carrier).
 Namely, some operators may prevent the use of hotspots for various reasons.
 They can detect that such connection attempts come from “behind” a NAT.
 Explain your need for the Internet connection and ask them to enable the hotspot functionality for you.